What Is a Student Grant and What Do They Offer?

 4. Research federal loans

-Financial assistance is provided by the federal government for the students who are in need.
+Financial assistance is provided by the federal government for students who are in need.
 Like, the Canada student grant for full-time students is an option for full-time post-secondary students.

 5. Research provincial grants